 One of the most common interview topics is medical ethics.
 Although an in-depth understanding of legislation is not required, learning about the 4 pillars and some NHS hot topics will be incredibly helpful.
 It’s worthwhile to research topics such as abortion, euthanasia and organ donation, and examine the different attitudes and ethical issues associated with them.

-I would similarly recommend looking up one or two ethical topics that have been in the news recently, because you might want to discuss at your interview to show your wider interest in Medicine.
+I would similarly recommend looking up one or two ethical topics that have been in the news recently, because you might want to discuss them at your interview to show your wider interest in Medicine.

 Loading More Content